 The Transmission Loss Factor is a scaling factor applied at the metering point to account for network and transformer losses.
 This factor varies depending on voltage levels and is as defined in the Metering Code.
 The factors are derived using the methodology approved by the Energy Market Authority (“EMA”).

 How is the Transmission Loss Factor (TLF) included on my bill?

 The usage data that we receive from SP Group is adjusted for TLF, i.e. metered usage x TLF.
 Residential customers fall under the 230V/400V category of TLF published by SP Group, which is 1.03493 as of 1 April 2018.
 For customers on Fixed Ohm, Ohm Discount and Simply Ohm, we will bill you based on your metered usage.
+The quoted price is all-inclusive and we have absorbed the transmission loss.
 For customers on Market Ohm, as this is a cost pass-through contract, we will continue to bill you based on usage adjusted for TLF.
 You may also refer to the SP Group’s website for more information on TLF.